danielpflood/custom-auth-examples/php/README.md

 # Custom Auth with php

-The core logic is in `Ionic\CustomAuthenication` class which can be subclassed and migrated to your own project independent of any frameworks.
+The core logic is in `Ionic\CustomAuthenication` class which takes the token and state from the GET request.
 We are using a micro-framework [flight](https://github.com/mikecao/flight) for routing but it should be very simple to use your own.

 We are using the [firebase/php-jwt](https://github.com/firebase/php-jwt) package to work with JWTs from the Ionic API.